Research in Sciences Summer Program FAQ

 Fellows work with faculty mentors affiliated with Archaeology, Astronomy, Biology, Chemistry, Earth and Enironmental Sciences, Mathematics and Computer Science, Molecular Biology and Biochemistry, Neuroscience and Behavior, Physics, Psychology, and the College of Design and Engineering Studies.
 You must have a faculty mentor and a research proposal to apply.

-• A cover letter describing any previous research experience, and how a summer research experience relates to your academic and professional goals
+- A short essay describing your research interests, any previous experience, and how a summer research experience relates to your academic and professional goals (500 words)

-• A copy of your Academic History (unoffocial transcript)
+- A copy of your Academic History (unofficial transcript)

 Research fellows are expected to: